AutodeskGames/stingray-docs/source/interactive_help/creating_gameplay/physics/creating_vector_field_effects.md

 You can also use `VectorField.evaluate()` to evaluate a vector field at some positions, if you want the vector field to influence script behavior.

-## Applying vector fields to game objects
+## Applying vector fields to level objects

 Currently in {{ProductName}}, you can make your vector fields apply to particle effects or to dynamic physical actors.